Introduction

 • Filter PacBio raw read data using vector database.

-• Align long read data (ONT, PacBio CCS and PacBio CLR) against the genome with minimap align.
+• Align long read data (ONT, PacBio CCS and PacBio CLR) against the genome with minimap2.

 • Merge all alignment files at the individual level and convert to CRAM format.